NOT Backwards Compatible.

 At A Glance

-Appropriately, the headset shares the same creamy white nylon texture as its cousin the PS5, which will be required to use the PSVR2.
+The headset appropriately features the same creamy white nylon texture as its cousin, the PS5, and will require the use of the PSVR2.
 Accents of black give that sleek futuristic undertone we all love from this (for the time being) novel tech.

 It’s quite apparent Sony is making an effort to make wearing the headset less clunky.
 An upgrade in the comfort department is going to be a huge positive for anyone who was turned off by the awkwardness of wearing one.